Flight of the Amazon Queen: Releases

 Prior to release, the game was sent by the publisher to Future Publishing's Amiga Power magazine, to be reviewed by Jonathan Nash in issue 51.
 Whilst playing he found an error which prevented progression through the game (at the start, the bellhop would not relinquish the door key).
 He informed the publisher which resulted in the game release being delayed for several months as, at the time, the game had been sent to the disk duplication factory ready for reproduction.
 As it was also too late to change the magazine content and layout, the issue went to press with an apology that they had unintentionally reviewed an "unfinished" game, which was against one of their policies.
 The screenshots for the issue came from the PC version, also against their policy.
 The front cover of this issue featured an artist's impression of the 'escape from Rio' car chase scene.

-The Amiga version had no voices, whereas the DOS CD version was a talkie featuring full voice-acting.
+The Amiga version has no voices, whereas the MS-DOS CD version is a talkie with full voice-acting.
 The voice of the Temple Guardian was provided by British actress Penelope Keith.
 Actor William Hootkins, who played Red Six (Jek Porkins) in Star Wars, also voiced a number of characters.

-The DOS CD version contained a mini-game of sorts.
+The MS-DOS CD version contains a minigame of sorts.
 The file Queen.1 (1.82MB, CRC-32: D72DCD56) is found in the INTERVIE folder in the CD-ROM's Root.
-The mini-game is a fully playable adventure game, where the main character tries to get an interview from the game's development team.
-The game features MIDI music and full text, but no talkie version was ever released.
-The mini-game features familiar locations, characters, and game spoilers.
-The mini-game usually goes unnoticed as it is not bootable or playable from within the main game.
-The mini-game is fully supported by the recent ScummVM release.
+The minigame is a fully playable adventure game, where the main character tries to get an interview from the game's development team.